-The annual core courses are Copper 101, Fiber 101, Materials 101 and Extrusion 101.
-The four Core courses will provide those new to our cable & connectivity industry with basic technology information.
-Participants have the opportunity to achieve a certificate of recognition for completing each of the core courses.
+The annual Core Courses are Copper 101, Fiber 101, Materials 101 and Extrusion 101.
+These four Core Courses will provide those new to our cable & connectivity industry with basic technology information.
+Participants have the opportunity to achieve a certificate of recognition for completing each of the Core Courses.

-Varying each year, additional Elective courses are selected from a series of emerging technologies and practices.
-The four Elective courses deliver current, leading edge topics geared at providing information on new areas of interest to engineers, scientists and other cable & connectivity professionals.
-In the IWCS 2020 Virtual Symposium, just Core courses are offered.
-Electives will return in live-event years.
+Varying each year, additional Elective Courses are selected from a series of emerging technologies and practices.
+The four Elective Courses deliver current, leading-edge topics geared at providing information on new areas of interest to engineers, scientists and other cable & connectivity professionals.
+Only Core Courses will be offered at the IWCS 2021 Cable & Connectivity Industry Forum.
+Electives will return for future live events.

 Professional Development Certificates and Achievement Plaques

 Attendance certificates are given to students attending any of the courses.
-Over time, students completing the 4 Core courses, along with two Electives, will be presented with an IWCS Professional Development achievement plaque.
+Over time, students completing the four Core Courses, along with two Electives, will be presented with an IWCS Professional Development achievement plaque.

 Introduction to the design and application of copper conductor communications cables.